While of a strictly familial nature, this case relies upon elements of land law and principles of equity for its proximation of fact.

 After growing up and working on his father’s farm, the appellant found himself extending his energies to his older cousin, after witnessing him suffering loss both through death and divorce.

 Having no children of his own, the cousin had continued to toil the land left him; and in turn, looked to the appellant to help manage the considerably extensive freehold.

-For one reason or another, the arrangement required no payment exchange, and so it was that until the death of the landowner, the two men worked the farm and developed it further, through an intimate relationship based upon the appellant’s unique ability to understand the emotion and intentions of a man renowned for his narrow vocabulary and deep introspection.
+For one reason or another, the arrangement required no payment exchange; and so, it was that until the death of the landowner, the two men worked the farm and developed it through an intimate relationship based upon the appellant’s unique ability to understand the emotion and intentions of a man renowned for his narrow vocabulary and deep introspection.

-Needless to say, the appellant had over the passage of time, made numerous adjustments to his own circumstances, in order that the relationship could sustain the changes discussed and alterations incorporated into the estate; and there were a number of other minor events that further supported his interpretation that he would be the sole successor of his cousin’s farm.
-Unfortunately for the respondents, the principle of proprietary estoppel relies upon the inability to identify the land discussed, therefore the challenge brought against the appellant was fundamentally flawed, while it was more importantly noted by one of the presiding judges that by all accounts, a constructive trust had by definition, been created through the dealings and partnering of the two individuals during the lifetime of their relationship.
+Needless to say, over the passage of time the appellant had made numerous adjustments to his own circumstances in order that the relationship could sustain the changes discussed and alterations incorporated into the estate, while there were a number of other minor events that supported his interpretation that he would become the sole successor of his cousin’s farm.

 “If it is reasonable for a representee to whom representations have been made to take the representations at their face value and rely on them, it would not in general be open to the representor to say that he or she had not intended the representee to rely upon them.”